jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_deprecated.md

 ---
 title: Deprecated features
 keywords: release notes
-summary: "The following is a list of features that are no longer supported starting with Spotlight Enterprise 13.0"
+summary: "The follow is a list of features that are no longer supported starting with Spotlight Enterprise 13.1"
 sidebar: p_enterprise_sidebar
 permalink: enterprise_releasenotes_deprecated.html
 folder: SpotlightEnterprise
 readonly: true
 ---

+Spotlight no longer auto updates the Diagnostic Server.

 {% include links.html %}